TexasherScript/python-sql/README.md

 - Perform analysis in Python using the scripts provided.

 ## Documenting Findings
-- Use the markdown template to document your analysis.
+- Use the markdown template to document your analysis on github Pages.

 ___________________________________________________________________________________________________________________________________________________